bigpanther/shipanther/README.md

 ## Credits

-Thanks for @martareg for designing the app logo and helping with the UX mockups.
+Thanks to @martareg for designing the app logo and helping with the UX mockups.